Yi Wai Lyn: Leading education for children with disability

 The experience also enabled her to exchange her leadership experiences with other leaders.
 “Before, I was only thinking about LightHouse.
 But after my Master’s degree in Australia, I have started thinking about the people with disability in my nation as well,” says Yi Wai Lyn.

 “After returning to Myanmar, I became more confident in dealing with disability education and managing networking programs.
-My participation in government departments and NGOs increased.

 “Most importantly, through my studies I learnt the connection between disability studies and the importance of the country’s policy, rights and ethics.”